 Re/Max Israel is a franchise of Re/Max International.
 It opened in 1995 and has more than 100 branches, including in settlements on the West Bank.
 Israeli branches advertise properties and execute sales of settlement homes in the West Bank.
 The Re/Max Israel franchise office in Jerusalem, called Re/Max Vision, targets international clients who may be interested in purchasing a home in or around Jerusalem.
 See https://www.remodelremax.org/

 Motorola has an exclusive contract to provide the Israeli military with encrypted mobile phone technology.
 Every Israeli border guard at a checkpoint inside Palestinian territory and every Israeli soldier who commits war crimes against Gaza receive their orders through a Motorola device.
 The company also manufactures “virtual fences” and surveillance systems used at dozens of illegal settlements.

 Aeronautics Defense Systems (ADS) makes drone aircraft the Israeli military used during Operation Cast Lead (the most recent invasion of the Gaza Strip).
 Last April, Motorola sold their bomb fuse division to ADS, just after Human Rights Watch reported finding debris from Motorola bomb components in the rubble of civilian buildings in Gaza.
 Hang Up on Motorola

 BOYCOTT: Naot FootwearNaot Shoes is an Israeli footwear company that sells popular sandals and shoes.
+They have a factory in Hebron (West Bank) where 1,000 Palestinians work to sew together the upper part of the shoe to the base.
 They have an outlet store in the Gush Etzion Industrial Zone, which is an illegal Israeli settlement in the occupied West Bank.
 80% of its products are sold abroad, including in the United States.